 - Choose an efficient type of TV: LEDs and LCDs are normally more efficient than plasmas.
 Always refer to the Energy Rating Label to compare.

-- Choose energy saving modes: A TV with energy saving modes will reduce your energy consumption even further.
+- Choose a model with energy saving modes: A TV with energy saving modes will reduce your energy consumption even further.

 Energy saving power-boards